mbt-administrator/DemoSDK.Android/README.md

 *Note : This value is in milliseconds.*

+* .useQualities(boolean) : Tells whether or not the quality checker will be invoked every time a new MbtEEGPacket is created.
+This algorithm is computed asynchronously in order not to congest the eeg flow.
+The result is stored in the MbtEEGPacket and is accessible by calling  `MBTEEGPacket.getQualities()`
+**Reminder: a notification period of 1000ms is required to use the quality algorithms**

 Here is an example for initializing a StreamConfig and a EegListener instance to add before calling `client.startStream(streamConfig)`

     EegListener<EEGException> eegListener = new EegListener<EEGException>() {